Research & evaluation

 Benefits for agency partners

 We conduct a comprehensive program evaluation with our agency partners each year.
-There was considerable alignment between the insights they shared with the U of C research team in 2020 and the feedback they provided through our evaluation in 2021.
-Here is what they told us about the grocery gift card program:
+There continues to be full alignment between the insights they shared with the U of C research team and the feedback they provided in our most recent evaluation.
+Here is what our partners tell us about our grocery gift card program:

 Logistics and resourcing